goto40/self-dsl/docs/xtext_deploy_command_line.md

     "Run as" / "Java Application".
  * Then right-click on the project containing the Main.java file and select "Export", "Runnable JAR file".
- * Select "Main" in the "Launch configurazion".
+ * Select "Main" in the "Launch configuration".
  * Select "Package required libraries into generated JAR file".
  * Specify your destination JAR file name and click "Finish".